aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-diagrams/retrieve-visio-connectors-and-font-information/_index.md

 ### **Programming Sample**
 The following piece of code retrieves the information for the connectors in a diagram.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Diagrams-RetrieveConnectorInfo-RetrieveConnectorInfo.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Diagrams-RetrieveConnectorInfo-RetrieveConnectorInfo.cs" >}}
 ## **Retrieving Font Information**
 Aspose.Diagram has mechanisms for retrieving information about the elements that make up a diagram, from [pages](/diagram/net/retrieve-2c-get-2c-copy-and-insert-a-page/), [stencils](https://docs.aspose.com/diagram/net/working-with-masters/), [connectors](/diagram/net/retrieving-connector-information/) and also fonts.
 This article shows how to find out which fonts are used in a diagram.